-1. So far as the educational requirements of the College shall permit, the Governing Body shall grant to every Official Fellow who shall have applied for it one term of sabbatical leave from the duties of the associated office for every six terms of completed service.
+- 1. So far as the educational requirements of the College shall permit, the Governing Body shall grant to every Official Fellow who shall have applied for it one term of sabbatical leave for every six terms of completed service.
+In computing sabbatical leave, any terms of reduced teaching or of tenure of a British Academy Readership or its equivalent shall count as half terms.
 A Fellow may not accumulate qualification for sabbatical leave of more than three terms' leave and periods of service occurring after qualification for three terms leave has been accumulated and before any leave is taken are to be disregarded for the purpose of any subsequent calculation of qualification for leave.

-In counting terms of completed service, any terms of sabbatical leave shall be excluded.

-2. All applications for sabbatical leave shall state the purpose of the leave and be made in writing to the President not later than one week before the second meeting of the Educational Policy Committee two terms preceding the term for which leave is required.
+The eighteen terms shall exclude any leave of absence granted to the fellow and the period of which account may be taken shall be extended accordingly, but so that entitlement to sabbatical leave is not based upon terms of leave of absence. - 2.
+All applications for sabbatical leave shall state the purpose of the leave and be made in writing to the President not later than one week before the second meeting of the Educational Policy Committee two terms preceding the term for which leave is required.
 The Fellow concerned will be responsible, after consultation with his or her colleagues, for providing the Senior Tutor with details of proposed alternative teaching arrangements for submission to the Educational Policy Committee.
 Where a Fellow is the only Tutor in the subject he or she should also inform the Senior Tutor which Fellow in the College will be responsible for looking after his or her students during the leave period.
-The Committee shall consider the applications and make recommendations to the Governing Body accordingly.

-3. During his or her sabbatical leave each Fellow shall be entitled to receive his or her full stipend and allowances as a Fellow.
+The Committee would consider shall applications and make recommendations to the Governing Body accordingly. - 3.
+During his or her sabbatical leave each Fellow shall be entitled to retain his or her rooms, except as provided below, and to receive his or her full stipend and allowances as a Fellow excluding any additional stipend received in respect of any College Office other than that of Bursar or Chaplain, and excluding also during any absence of a whole year his or her entertainment allowance.

-Special Leave or Reduced Teaching
+Special Leave or Reduced teaching

-4. The Governing Body may grant to an Official Fellow a period of full or partial leave from duties when such leave or reduction in teaching shall be deemed necessary to his or her work.
+4. The Governing Body may grant a period of leave of absence or reduced teaching to an Official Fellow when such absence or reduction in teaching shall be deemed necessary to his or her work.